Nthompson096/vfio-gpu-script/README.md

 Be sure to check the man pages, or install [tldr](https://tldr.sh/).

+UPDATE: This is now inside the script; this will happen when it asks you if you'd like to delete the vfio file and you'd enter [y]es
+Also be sure to have `MODULES=(amdgpu)` inside your `/etc/mkinitcpio.conf` for this to work.

 # For Fedora

 You would need to install vim-common for this